scls-cs/cs2022/function/hw3.rst

 Most lotteries allow users to choose some balls painted in different numbers, out of the box.
 If the user choose all the balls correctly, then he/she wins the lottery.

 Write a method gamble() to calculate a person’s chance of winning a lottery.
+For example, if the user needs to choose 1 ball out of 6, then the chance of winning should be 0.1666.

 The number of possible choices of balls is :math:`\frac{n!}{(n-k)! * k!}`, when the user is choosing k balls out of n.
 When you call gamble(), the output should be look like this:

 .. image:: gamble.gif
   :width: 750